colts70/The-Sematic-Stack/README.md

 You’re not claiming correctness — you’re claiming authorship of intent.

-The root domain is the only semantic authority.

 The five pillars MUST be hosted as live semantic anchor endpoints.
-Each pillar defines exactly one semantic role and MUST bind back to the root domain, from which all semantic authority originates.
+Each pillar defines exactly one semantic role and MUST bind back to the root deciptor domain.

-Pillars do not replace the root domain website.
-Pillars exist only to bind and reinforce the root authority.

 ⚡ 30-Second Implementation Checklist Create Directory: Ensure /.well-known/ exists on your server.